 Whether using these files to mock up apps, concept ideas, or create custom interface elements that work harmoniously with those native to iOS, we hope they help you work faster and elevate your designs.

 Made for Motion

-The most important addition to this year’s release is our adding and extending our Origami components to make it easy for designers to quickly prototype native-feeling iOS 11 interactions.
+The most important addition to this year’s release is our creating Origami and Framer components to make it easy for designers to quickly prototype native-feeling iOS 11 interactions.
 These include navigation bar, notifications, action sheets, alerts, keyboards, and more.

 The components attempt to cover as many of the common UI elements within the OS as possible, including renderings of the phones themselves.
 Below that are operating system level screens that are common outside of individual app experiences.
 And at the bottom of the page are flows through common apps for reference and use.
 In Sketch, we’ve worked in 1x and in Photoshop at 2x and where possible we’ve tried to make components scale across device widths.

 In addition to the commonly used UI elements, Facebook iOS 11 contains a ton of elements found throughout the latest iOS release.